osilander/203.311/Week10/Week10.md

 Go ahead and click on the multiqc report file (`.html`).
 (Open in your browser)For each of the `.fastq` files we can see a summary of its statistics.
 Note that there is aclickable menu on the left, and a toolbox available on the right (click the "toolbox" tab).
 The toolboax allows you to do things like colour smaples by group or hide specific samples.
 We will not worry about that.
 However, one important statistic we can see is that there a lot of sequence duplicates.

 We are not going to worry about the adaptor trimming step of QC, as *I have already done this for you*.
 However, under normal circumstances this could be fatal for your pipeline.

+### Alignment
+The human genome is three billion base pairs long (the haploid version).
+Clearly we cannot take the reads from above and map them to this genome as you will not be able to handle this genome in the memory of your `RStudio` instance.
+Instead, then, I have extracted 500 Kbp from chromosome 1 (so, only 1 Mb in total), and we will deal only with this region.
+You can see this region [here](https://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr22%3A22500000%2D23000000&hgsid=1357628733_TbqBbiOKKUkY821r3FT7Pi0FieRA "It's the Santa Cruz genome browser!")